La Gaufresenque, the Gallo-Roman village of potters

-Firstly, it uses red clay adorned with patterns in relief and lacquered.
+Firstly, it is made from red clay adorned with patterns in relief then lacquered.

 Secondly, it is systematically stamped with a pottery workshop’s seal, hence its name (the Latin word Sigilla means seal).

-The potters of La Gaufresenque developed a semi-industrial production that offered an impressive scope of styles, shapes and decors.
+The potters of La Gaufresenque developed a semi-industrial production which boasted an impressive scope of styles, shapes and decors.

-They indeed used moulds with engraved patterns in order to reproduce the same patterns series over an dover.
+They engraved their moulds with patterns in order to reproduce the same patterns series over and over.

-The potteries were fired in collective kilns which had a capacity of 40,000 jars per batch.
+They fired their potteries in collective kilns which had a capacity of 40,000 jars per batch.

-Casting, drying, enameling and firing in series enabled the mass production of pottery which was mainly intended for export.
+Casting, drying, enameling and firing in series enabled them to mass produce and therefore create mainly for export.

-Pottery marked with stamps from 600 different potters of La Gaufresenque were found across the Roman Empire (which then stretched from Africa to England).
+Pottery marked with stamps from 600 different potters from La Gaufresenque were indeed found across the Roman Empire (which then stretched from Africa to England).

 It undoubtedly proves that La Gaufresenque was the Gallo-Roman capital of ceramics.

-However, it thrived for only four centuries, until the Fall of the Roman Empire.
+The city thrived for four centuries, until the Fall of the Roman Empire.

 La Gaufresenque, an open-air museum in situ

-The once active town fell into oblivion, and the pottery industry was never revived.
+The once active city fell into oblivion, and the pottery industry was never revived.

-All that is left of it are ruins, houses walls, temple columns and a hypocaust of course.
+All that is left of it are ruined houses, workshops, kilns, temple columns and a hypocaust.

-But you’ll also discover the vestiges of a huge collective kiln that could fire about 40 000 vessels per batch!
+Among these are the vestiges of a huge collective kiln whci could fire about 40 000 vessels per batch!

-You’ll see the foundations of dozens shops, workshops (still containing clay deposits), washing and drying chambers.
+You’ll also see the foundations of dozens shops, workshops (still containing clay deposits), washing and drying chambers.

 And of course, you’ll see countless fragments of discarded pottery dumped in waste pits.